-E. A consumer that does not agree with the LOC determination made by the TPA may file a grievance or appeal with the TPA if FFS or not yet enrolled in CoLTS or with the CoLTS MCO, or request a fair hearing pursuant to 8.352.2 NMAC, Recipient Hearings, or request both.
+E. A consumer that does not agree with the LOC determination made by the TPA may file a grievance with the TPA, request a fair hearing pursuant to 8.352.2 NMAC, Recipient Hearings, or request both.

 F. Conflict of Interest: The TPA is not authorized to contract with any medicaid approved PCO agency to carry out TPA responsibilities or any person, agency, or entity that would have any other actual or potential conflict of interest as a TPA subcontractor due to its financial or corporate relationship or relationship by blood (consanguinity) or by affinity (by marriage) to the third degree with a PCO personal care provider agency or its principals.
 A conflict of interest includes the situation in which a principal or a relative of the principal of the prospective TPA contracting entity has a financial interest in a PCO provider agency.